yanndegat/rules_tf/README.md

 The Tf rules is useful to validate, lint and format terraform code.

+It can typically be used in a terraform monorepo of modules to enforce the consistency of providers versions used across all modules, auto generate documentation and run lint and validation tests on all your modules.

 ## Getting Started

 To import rules_tf in your project, you first need to add it to your `MODULE.bazel` file: